What Is a Forward Slash?

-A slash is a mark mainly used to indicate line breaks, fractions, ratios, paired terms, and dates.
-(Note that the use of slashes in fractions, ratios, paired terms, and dates is better suited to informal, rather than professional, writing.)
+A forward slash is a mark mainly used to indicate line breaks, fractions, ratios, paired terms, and dates.
+(Note that the use of a forward slash in fractions, ratios, paired terms, and dates is better suited to informal, rather than professional, writing.)

-When discussing fewer than three lines of poetry in a paper, writers use slashes to show where one line ends and another begins.
+When discussing fewer than three lines of poetry in a paper, writers use a slash to show where one line ends and another begins.
 (Longer poetry excerpts are formatted in indented block text.)

 To indicate line breaks in a poem, be sure to insert a space both before and after the slash.
 However, when using a forward slash in fractions, ratios, paired terms, or dates, do not insert any spaces before or after the slash mark.